-- Peripheral Neuropathies: If symptoms of peripheral neuropathy including pain, burning, tingling, numbness, and/or weakness develop, patients should discontinue AVELOX and contact their physician.
+- Peripheral Neuropathies: Patients should be informed that peripheral neuropathy has been associated with AVELOX use.
+Symptoms may occur soon after initiation of therapy and may be irreversible.
+If symptoms of peripheral neuropathy including pain, burning, tingling, numbness, and/or weakness develop, patients should immediately discontinue AVELOX and contact their physician.

 - Photosensitivity/Phototoxicity: Patients should be informed that photosensitivity/phototoxicity has been reported in patients receiving quinolones.
 Patients should minimize or avoid exposure to natural or artificial sunlight (tanning beds or UVA/B treatment) while taking quinolones.
 If patients need to be outdoors while using quinolones, they should wear loose-fitting clothes that protect skin from sun exposure and discuss other sun protection measures with their physician.
 If a sunburn-like reaction or skin eruption occurs, patients should contact their physician.

 - Diarrhea: Diarrhea is a common problem caused by antibiotics which usually ends when the antibiotic is discontinued.
 Sometimes after starting treatment with antibiotics, patients can develop watery and bloody stools (with or without stomach cramps and fever) even as late as two or more months after having taken the last dose of the antibiotic.
 If this occurs, patients should contact their physician as soon as possible.

 Carcinogenesis, Mutagenesis, Impairment of Fertility

 Long term studies in animals to determine the carcinogenic potential of moxifloxacin have not been performed.